MaoZiming/papers/1-basic-os/05-concurrency.md

 - `unpark()`: wake a particular thread
   - `unpark` is used to unblock a thread that was previously parked.
 It makes the specified thread eligible for scheduling.
   - If the specified thread is not currently parked, a future park call will return immediately.
+  - `park` is typically used in scenarios where a thread needs to wait for a condition to be met or for some resource to become available.
+It's a way to efficiently block a thread without busy-waiting.
+- park/unpark: Provides explicit control over thread execution.
+You can decide exactly when a thread should be suspended and resumed.
+- yield: Relies on the thread scheduler to make decisions about which thread to run next.
+It’s more of a hint than a command.

 ## Others